section-engineering-education/engineering-education/content/articles/search-engine-for-reddit-with-javascript/index.md

 When you install the package completely, you then type in `npm init` still in the terminal.
 This would create our `package.json` file where we would enter the package name, description, entry point, author, and license.

 After that, you create an `index.html` and `index.js` file within the folder we just created.
 What the parcel is going to do is to package it up and put it in a `dist folder`.
-The parcel also starts the development server on the terminal, which you can do by running `parcel index.html` in the terminal.
+The parcel also starts the development server on the terminal, which you can do by running `npx parcel index.html` in the terminal.

 ### Building the Application
 This app is built using HTML, Bootstrap, and JavaScript, here we would discuss more on JavaScript.
 But then let's brush through the HTML, Since we are using bootstrap, we would have to get the [CDN](https://www.bootstrapcdn.com/) link from the site and copy only the CSS link tag.